Curriculum in Bioinformatics and Computational Biology

 Requirements for the Ph.D.
 Degree

-In addition to the dissertation requirements of The Graduate School (four full semesters of credit including at least six hours of doctoral dissertation, a written preliminary examination, an oral examination and a dissertation), students in the Curriculum in Bioinformatics and Computational Biology must meet the following requirements: complete one or two foundational courses (as needed), complete all six of the BCB core courses, complete two elective courses (as determined by thesis advisor); participate in the BCB Colloquium as attendees the first and second years and as presenters in later years, act as teaching assistants for one of the BCB modules, attend the monthly seminar series sponsored by the Carolina Center for Genome Sciences, and participate in the yearly BCB mini-symposium in the fall.
+In addition to the dissertation requirements of The Graduate School (four full semesters of credit including at least six hours of doctoral dissertation, a written preliminary examination, an oral examination and a dissertation), students in the Curriculum in Bioinformatics and Computational Biology must meet the following requirements: complete all six of the BCB core courses, complete four elective courses (as determined by thesis advisor); participate in the BCB Colloquium as attendees the first and second years and as presenters in later years, act as teaching assistants for one of the BCB modules, attend the monthly seminar series sponsored by the Carolina Center for Genome Sciences, and participate in the yearly BCB mini-symposium in the fall.
 Students are required to rotate through at least three laboratories before choosing a thesis advisor.
 It is strongly recommended that students attend national meetings in order to better understand how their research fits with progress in their field.

 Stipends for predoctoral students are available from an NIH predoctoral training grant and from the University.
 Tuition, student fees, and graduate student health insurance are also covered by the training grant and the University.